sample-accelerators/hello-fun/README.md

 > **NOTE**: The project is configured for Java 11, if you are using Java 8, then modify the `java.version` property in `pom.xml`.

-The project contains the following:
+The project contains the following code layout:

 ```text
 .